Biometric Identity and Privacy

 6. Access: Individuals can request access to their biometric information and confirmation of its type.

-All information in 2Shakes can be provided on request in line with the Privacy Act, 2020.
+You are able to access all information on your client’s in 2Shakes, and can provide it on request in line with the Privacy Act, 2020.

 7. Correction: Individuals have the right to request the correction of their biometric information.